Alphabetical Plant Listing

 Cosmos atrosanguineus (Chocolate Cosmos)

 Highly sought after, Cosmos atrosanguineus are half-hardy, tuberous perennials boasting chocolate-scented, velvety deep crimson flowers, up to 2 in. across (5 cm), from midsummer to fall.
 Their pinnately divided leaves are often lobed at the base and are attached to the stems by winged petioles.
-These profuse bloomers create a striking visual impact in the garden and look particularly outstanding when combined with ornamental grasses.
+These profuse bloomers create a striking visual impact in the garden and look outstanding when combined with ornamental grasses.
 They are also ideal in containers where their fragrance can be enjoyed.

 Cosmos atrosanguineus